The Ultimate Guide to Waxing Hair Removal at Home

 - Baby Powder - a little rubbed into the skin prior to treatment will help ensure that it is dry and moisture-free so that the wax adheres better to the hair and less to the skin.

-- Heating - if using hot wax warm in the microwave, as per instructions, until the wax is soft and pliable.
+- Heating - if using hot wax warm in the microwave, or wax warmer, as per instructions, until the wax is soft and pliable.
 Make sure that it is not too hot and test on the back of your hand to avoid burning the skin.
 If using pre-waxed cold strips, warm between the hands or use a hairdryer to soften the wax.

 - To Apply - whether hot or cold, the principle is the same - you should always apply in the direction of the hair's growth and smooth down several times in the same direction.
 If using hot wax, make sure you spread it in a thin layer- if it is too thick it will not be effective.